Dietary Guidelines2023-05-25T12:08:29+02:00

 • No fermented cheeses or foods (e.g. canned foods, sauerkraut, soy, tempeh, kimchee)

-• No old or moldy cheeses (you CAN eat young cheese; e.g ricotta, mozzarella, cottage cheese & cream cheese)
+• No old or mouldy cheeses (you CAN eat young cheese; e.g ricotta, mozzarella, cottage cheese & cream cheese)

 • Reduce dairy